-- Worsening national finances, as a result of COVID-19, are likely to have a negative impact on public spending which could result in a reduced demand for ESPO's products from its core customers. - Future challenges from changing customer product buying patterns.
-For example, some schools moving to "electronic classrooms" where paper exercise books are replaced with electronic devices. - The uncertainty around Brexit could impact the import and export of goods.
-Furthermore, the ending of "Freedom of Movement" will reduce the available supply of EU labour. - Legislation as it develops will also be crucial in the future basis of public procurement, IR35 employment legislation or indeed the embedding of GDPR. - Further issues for consideration will be to achieve the right mix of governance between ESPO the consortium and ESPO Trading Ltd, the former being a local government committee and the latter a private trading company with a board and shareholders. - ESPO will want to consider its workforce and the ability to ensure recruitment and retention is well managed and supports the need of a growing organisation without compromising its standards. - Covid -19 and impact on business.
+- Worsening national finances, as a result of COVID-19, inflation, and increases in the cost of living, are likely to have a negative impact on public spending which could result in a reduced demand for ESPO's products from its core customers. - Future challenges affecting ESPOs global supply chain network, with issues such as Covid and the war in Ukraine having a direct and indirect impact on suppliers' ability to produce and transport goods around the world. - Future challenges around cost inflation, with issues like global supply chain problems, UK inflation, and UK cost of living increases directly affecting our cost base; - Future challenges around ESPOs ability to recruit and retain staff in an increasingly competitive post-Brexit and post-Covid employment market, (such as the publicised shortages in HGV drivers in Autumn 2021). - Future challenges from changing customer product buying patterns.
+For example, some schools moving to "electronic classrooms" where paper exercise books are replaced with electronic devices. - Legislation as it develops will also be crucial in the future basis of public procurement, IR35 employment legislation or indeed the embedding of GDPR. - Further issues for consideration will be to achieve the right mix of governance between ESPO the consortium and ESPO Trading Ltd, the former being a local government committee and the latter a private trading company with a board and shareholders. - ESPO will want to consider its workforce and the ability to ensure recruitment and retention is well managed and supports the need of a growing organisation without compromising its standards. - Covid -19 and impact on business.
 ESPO's Leadership Team, using guidelines and best practice from the Leicestershire County Council (LCC) recovery team, have produced a health & safety document specifically on the Covid-19 risk.
-The ESPO building has been signedoff as being Covid secure. - Cyber Risks.
+The ESPO building has been signed-off as being Covid secure.

+• Cyber Risks.
 This is covered under the IT section of the Corporate Risk Register.